 Importing images

-If you don’t want to integrate with an image library and want to use the brand management platform as your image library do you want to do a one time bulk import of images that you have elsewhere?
+If you don’t want to integrate with an external DAM and instead want to use the brand management platform as your image library do you want to do a one time bulk import of images that you have elsewhere?
 For example, in a shared folder.
 You can choose to add images yourselves or importing your images may be an optional service that you can opt in for.
 It’s worth bearing in mind that all of your image metadata would need to be imported too.

 Ordering system